FrancesCoronel/personal-website-v3/_posts/2016-12-10-alter-conf.md

 Incredible Witness seeks to encourage this disintegration, and find ways of learning to accept each other fully, beyond the categories.

-In the Incredible Witness laboratory, they invite people into unusual perceptual worlds to bring home viscerally how different each person’s experience of the world can be, using games and game-based environments.
+In the Incredible Witness laboratory, they invite people into unusual perceptual worlds to bring home viscerally how different each person's experience of the world can be, using games and game-based environments.
 The talk will review the results of their participatory experiments and point to future activities.

 <blockquote class="embedly-card"><h4><a href="https://twitter.com/SignyTheSage/status/807697153225355265">❄ Signý ❄ on Twitter</a></h4><p>Presentation on using games to show how different ways of seeing/being in the world are.
 Love this idea! #alterconf</p></blockquote>